daved01/Adversarial_Examples_GANs/docs/_pages/02-4_Implementation-BIM.md

 ---

-The Basic Iterative Method (BIM) from [Adversarial Examples in the Physical World](http://arxiv.org/abs/1607.02533) is a simple extension of the Fast Gradient Sign Method, where instead of taking one large step, it applies the FGSM multiple times to an image with step size $$\alpha$$.
+The Basic Iterative Method (BIM) from [Adversarial Examples in the Physical World](http://arxiv.org/abs/1607.02533) is a simple extension of the Fast Gradient Sign Method, where instead of taking one large step, it applies the FGSM multiple times to an image with step size $$\alpha$$, the change in pixel value per iteration.
 The resulting adversary can then be clipped to limit the maximum perturbance for each pixel.

 Iterative methods like the BIM are slower, but generally produce more successful and subtle perturbation to images.